robert8138/flask-google-calendar-api-project/README.md

 # Building Interactive Data Visualization using Python Flask and Google Calendar API

+## TODO

+* In bars.html, fix why there are white spaces
+* In calendar.html, add tooltip to dates, and center the whole image
+* In calendar.html, still need to figure out how to do data.mapValues.max

 ## Project Milestones

 * **Learn about Google APIs, specifically, Calendar API**